 You cannot eat or drink anything (except water) for four hours before your procedure.
 You can drink water up to two hours before your procedure.

-You will need a responsible adult to take you home.
+You will need a responsible adult to take you home or if you are an inpatient you will go back to your bed on the ward.